agrc/firebase-auth-arcgis-server-proxy/README.md

 ```

 `host` and `mappings` are required but `checkClaims` is optional. `secrets` must match the name of a [Firebase Functions secret](https://firebase.google.com/docs/functions/config-env#create-secret).

+Set option `verbose: true` to turn on verbose logging.